wx-chevalier/Awesome-Lists-and-CheatSheets/Distributed/DistributedCompute/Datawarehouse/Datawarehouse-OpenSource-List.md

 - [2021-SeaTunnel #Project#](https://github.com/apache/incubator-seatunnel): SeaTunnel is a distributed, high-performance data integration platform for the synchronization and transformation of massive data (offline & real-time).

+- [2022-BitSail #Project#](https://github.com/bytedance/bitsail): BitSail is a distributed high-performance data integration engine which supports batch, streaming and incremental scenarios.
+BitSail is widely used to synchronize hundreds of trillions of data every day.

 ## CDC & Data Pipeline

 - [Debezium #Project#](https://debezium.io/docs/tutorial/): Debezium is a distributed platform that turns your existing databases into event streams, so applications can see and respond immediately to each row-level change in the databases.